wp-papi/wp-papi.github.io/src/docs/types.md

 child: types
 ---

-Papi has different types that you can extend and create pages, option and attachment page.
+Papi has different types that you can extend and create pages, option and attachments.